aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-pcdn-worker.md

 At this point, the PCDN Client installation is complete.

-## 4. Appendix - Dialing on the PCDN Worker Client
+## 4. Appendix - Dialing Configurations on the PCDN Worker Client

 ### 4.1 Preparation